agentflare-ai/agentml/README.md

   <transition event="task.acknowledged" target="confirmed" />
 </state>
 ```
-This architecture will support patterns like agent swarms, supervisor-worker delegation, and pub/sub, with built-in support for security, observability, and automatic trace propagation.
+This architecture supports patterns like agent swarms, supervisor-worker delegation, and pub/sub, with built-in support for security, observability, and automatic trace propagation.

 ---